electricimp/ThingWorx/Examples/README.md

 ### DataSender Example setup

-**Note:** the hosted ThingWorx Evaluation Server is stopped after 3 hours of inactivity and typically take about one minute to start again.
-You need to ensure the Server is started before running the Example.
-To start the Server:
-1. Click **Evaluation Server** icon in the top right corner of the ThingWorx Developer Portal.
-2. Check the Server status in the pop up.
-If it is **Stopped**, click **Start** button.

 - In [Electric Imp's IDE](https://ide.electricimp.com) create new Product and Development Device Group.
 - Assign device to the newly created Device Group.
 - Copy the [DataSender source code](./DataSender.agent.nut) and paste it into the IDE as the agent code.